12 Best Cities to Visit in Belgium

-Plan your travel itinerary with our list of the top cities to visit in Belgium.
+Plan your next place to visit with our list of the best cities to visit in Belgium.

 Antwerp has some excellent family attractions as well, both located close to the impressive Antwerp Central Station (also known as Middenstatie).
 A visit is not complete without a stop at Chocolate Nation, where you can learn about Belgian chocolate and, of course, sample it to your heart's content.